 Afternoon: Gulbenkian Museum

 After lunch (there are plenty of options in Parque das Nações), make your way to the Gulbenkian Museum.
 This world-class museum houses an eclectic collection of art and antiquities, from ancient Egyptian artefacts to works by Rembrandt and Monet.
-The surrounding gardens are also lovely for a post-museum stroll.
+The surrounding gardens are also lovely for a post-museum walk.

 If you’re more into contemporary art, consider the Museu Coleção Berardo in Belém instead.
 It boasts an impressive collection of modern and contemporary art, including works by Warhol, Picasso, and Dalí.